addiscent/iplog-to-sql-table/README.md

     - iplog-database.php, a class required for ipl-to-db.php
     - iplog-example.txt, a short example IP log file used for testing.
 Not required

+Installation:

+    After downloading the "iplog-to-sql-table-X.X.X" zip or tar.gz release file, unzip the contents into your "bin" directory, or any directory in your executables PATH.
+Ensure that an "iltd-includes" subdirectory was created in your "bin", (PATH), directory.
+It must contain all of the PHP files listed above, except "ipl-to-db.php".  "ipl-to-db.php" should be one level up, in your "bin" directory.
+Execute as with any PHP command line program:

+        php -f ipl-to-db.php fname=logfilename dhname=dbhostname ... etc

 Developer's notes:

     For more information about re-using the source code in this product, see